Between December 10th and December 24nd, 2013, Chessgames.com will be hosting the 7th annual Chessgames Holiday

 - YOUR CLUES MAKE NO SENSE!

-We really want you to solve them.
+That's not true--we really want you to solve them!
 Some of them make perfect sense, but some are highly obscure.
-Not everybody will be
+Not

 - WHAT ARE SOME WEBSITES THAT MIGHT HELP ME SOLVE THE CLUES?